 Steen Clemmensen, Ordinary of Medieval Armorials,

-and the inventories and the table of siglas may be freely downloaded as
+The inventories and the table of siglas may be freely downloaded as

-Lastly, there are links to websites with armorials, several in full
+There are links to websites with armorials, several in full

 Comments and questions are most welcome.
 Please remove the blank in the